-Agile by the numbers has been added to your bookmarks.
+Agile by the numbers has been saved

 The US federal government has been encouraging agencies to adopt faster, leaner software development approaches for several years.
 But to what extent have Agile and other iterative methods actually taken root within the federal IT community?